nijikokun/the-zen-approach/README.md

 1. Avoid things that are inherently bad, or cause performance problems.
 2. Find inspiration in the differences you have.
 3. Learn from your mistakes, however small or big, admit them; It's okay, we all make them.
-4. If it does not affect performance, or does not affect the outcome, it is aesthetic.
+4. If it does not affect performance, obscures maintainability, or does not affect the outcome, it is aesthetic.
    It cannot be right or wrong.

 ## Whitespace